quietsy/heimdall-monitor/README.md

 # heimdall-monitor

-## Warning - this is an unpolished example of a dashboard, it doesn't support all configurations and services.
+## Warning - this is an alpha, it doesn't support all configurations and services.

 ![Image](https://i.imgur.com/9uHibY0.jpg)